-The Big Island is the youngest and largest of all the Hawaiian islands and is known for its striking contrast in terrain.
+The Big Island (Island of Hawaii) is the youngest and largest of all the Hawaiian islands and is known for its striking contrast in terrain.

 The Island of Hawaii is formed by the eruption of five volcanoes, nearly entirely made up of the world’s largest shield volcano, Mauna Loa.

 It’s also home to the most active volcano in the United States, Kilauea (last erupting in 2018).

 Thanks to its sheer size and having 10 of the 13 climate zones in the world, there’s no other place on Earth where you can witness flowing lava fields and snow-capped mountains against a spectacular backdrop of pristine coastlines and lush green jungles.

 The diverse landscape of the Big Island is definitely a haven for nature lovers.

 Famous for some of the most beautiful hiking trails and endless lush valleys, Hawaii Volcanoes National Park and the Hamakua Coast is a must-visit on this island.